Energy crisis: Europe’s industry shutting down

 Many mills using electric-arc furnaces are now loss-making.
 Plants using coal-fired blast furnaces will be less badly affected, say experts, as power makes up a lower proportion of their costs.

 Other big steel mills in the firing line are Acerinox SA, Salzgitter AG and Liberty Steel.
-Spain’s Acerinox has already partially closed one plant in Cadiz, where a stainless steel mill halted but other hot and cold rolling lines are still working.
+Spain’s Acerinox has already partially closed one plant in Cadiz, where a stainless steel mill has halted but other hot and cold rolling lines are still working.
 The company has also furloughed 1,800 workers, 85% of its work force.

 In Germany, Salzgitter reduced its melting operations at its Peine plant and UK producer Liberty Steel stopped production at its Rotherham mill earlier than expected, reported Bloomberg.